OpenLiberty/liberty-tools-eclipse/docs/user-guide.md

 ![Debugger Attached](images/maven-DebuggerAttachedToJVMBreakpoint.png)

-When the debugger is attached to the Liberty server JVM, a `Remote Java Application` configuration is created.
-This configuration reflects the debug port number the JVM is listening on.
+When the debugger is attached to the Liberty server JVM, a `Remote Java Application` configuration is created (or updated) and reflects the debug port number the JVM is listening on.

 ![Debug As launch shortcuts](images/maven-RemoteJavaApplicationConfiguration.png)